opensvc/docs.opensvc.com/source/agent.template.env.rst

 	#   service they are usualy responsible for.
 	#
 	;comment = opensvc web front-end

 	#
 	# 'mode'
-	#   supported modes are 'lxc', 'zone', 'kvm', 'ldom', 'xen', 'hpvm', 'ovm',
+	#   supported modes are 'hosted', 'sg' or 'rhcs'.
-	#   'esx', or 'hosted'.
 The default is 'hosted'.
 	#   the mode decides upon disposition OpenSVC takes to bring a service up
-	#   or down : virtualized services need special actions to prepare and boot
-	#   the container for example, which is not needed for 'hosted' services.
+	#   or down.
+Tiers cluster modes for example inihibit stop*/start* actions,
+	#   auto-discovers resources and asks the tiers clusterware for resource
+	#   status.
 	#
-	;mode = lxc
+	;mode = hosted

 	#
 	# 'drp_type'
 	#   supported values are 'standby' or 'srdf'.
 The default is 'standby'.
 	#   Not used for the moment.
 	#
 	;drp_type = standby

 	#
 	# 'service_type'
 	#   supported values are 'DEV' and 'PRD'.
 There is no default, and this